FranckLejzerowicz/metagenomix/metagenomix/doc/managing.md

 ### 1. Storage

-This task will help the user collecting software outputs, in order to copy their files to a storage location, so that the original files from the computing location can be replaced by symlinks.
+This task will help the user collecting software outputs, in order to copy files to a storage location, so that the original files from the computing location can be replaced by negligible-sized symlinks.
 These symlinks can later be followed by `metagenomix create` in order to create scripts necessary to fetch stored-away files before running new jobs (see section on [stored inputs](https://github.com/FranckLejzerowicz/metagenomix/blob/main/metagenomix/doc/creating.md#stored-inputs)).

 * `--rename` (default: `--no-rename`) must be activated to perform this task